What are the first things that come to your mind when you think of Los Angeles?

 Head to Palm Canyon Drive (or as the Locals Say “Downtown”)

 Palm Canyon Drive is the main street of downtown.
 This is where you find the pulse of the city.

 Just like Hollywood Boulevard in Hollywood, the Palm Canyon Drive has its own Walk of Stars.
-Embedded in the sidewalk pavement are the "Golden Palm Stars".
-Names you find here are celebrities who have lived in the greater Palm Springs area.
+Embedded in the sidewalk pavement are the “Golden Palm Stars”.
+The names you find here are celebrities who have lived in the greater Palm Springs area.

 The fancy Hyatt Hotel is perfectly located on Canyon Drive.
 Each room has its own balcony.
 Lots of other hotels are located within a couple of blocks.
 The airport is five minutes away from downtown.
 The city even boasts its own large-sized hospital.

-The Spa Resort Casino is located a short two blocks from Canyon Drive, as well, for those interested in gambling.
+The Spa Resort Casino has located a short two blocks from Canyon Drive, as well, for those interested in gambling.

 Palm Springs has a unique reputation for having a few of the best places to eat in Southern California.

 Here is the best of the best and most recommended places to experience the culinary side of Palm Springs: